Lastlilith/Lastlilith/README.md

 # Hi there, I'm Vladimir 👋

-## I'm a Traveller, Sportsman and Android Apps Developer
+## I'm a Traveller, Sportsman and Android App Developer

 - 🌱 I’m currently learning everything about Android 🤣
 - 👯 I’m looking to collaborate with other developers and get more experience